zeynabmvs/acme_landing/notes.md

 - (done) custom classes for typography not working in lg:class-name format
 - tablet design for all sections must be checked
 - adding all the animations
+  - type writing in hero section
+  - button hover state
+  - four boxes hover state
+  - testimonial hover bg
+  - two vector images have active version
 - in accordion items change + to - using js
-- (done) better solution for fill color in svg
 - accordion title: # Todo after click - text-co-h3-bold
 - accordion title mobile text-co-mo-h2 -> text-co-mo-h2-bold
 - (done) accordion titles have more padding on left
 - (done) four boxes in section 2 style bug
+- (done) better solution for fill color in svg
+- slider